 ‘The effect on her of a dark, keen-eyed man like Adrian Mulliner, who spoke well and easily of footprints, psychology and the underworld, must have been stupendous.’
 ‘The Smile That Wins’ (Mulliner Nights) Great piece on Private Investigators in P.G.
 Wodehouse’s writing from The New Thrilling Detective blog.
-The New Thrilling Detective Web Site By Rudyard Kennedy “Consider the case of Henry Pifield Rice… I must explain Henry early, to avoid disappointment.
+The Thrilling Detective Web Site By Rudyard Kennedy “Consider the case of Henry Pifield Rice… I must explain Henry early, to avoid disappointment.
 If I simply said he was a detective, and let it go at that, I should be obtaining the reader’s interest under false pretences.
-He was really only a … Continue reading P.G.
+He was really only a sort … Continue reading P.G.
 Wodehouse: P.I.
 Writer

 The name P.G.
 Wodehouse is seeing a resurgence in the somewhat unlikely arena of online political commentary, particularly in Britain.
 This puts some people — those who’ve never read any Wodehouse, but seem determined to lug him into the row … Continue reading P.G.
 Wodehouse Reference Guide for Political Commentary